tva050/INF-1400/Mandetory 3/src/README.md

 Buttons shown in the main menu:
 - Play: Starts the game
-- Info: all necessary info about the game and how to play
+- Info: All necessary info about the game and how to play